Skip to main content

 How does one enforce their rights in an overly complicated and expensive system?
 With help from those that are trained in such system.

-Third year law students as part of the Access to Justice module, under supervision from solicitors and barristers from the Clinic team and the wider the legal community, provide free legal advice to members of the public across the Access to Justice Clinic and Immigration Clinic.
+Third year law students as part of the Access to Justice module, under supervision from solicitors and barristers from the Clinic team and the wider the legal community, provide free legal advice to members of the public.

 By collaborating with legal professionals, the students gain valuable skills, while at the same time, providing a quality service.